The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/vernon-hills-il-700-n-milwaukee-ave.md

 categories = ["Chuck E. Cheese's"]
 +++

-***Vernon Hills, IL (700 N Milwaukee Ave)*** was a *Chuck E. Cheese's* that opened on April 8, 2004 with the Phase 3 remodel and Studio C Beta and closed on June 18, 2020 with the {{< wiki-link "CEC 2.0 Remodel Program" >}}.
+***Vernon Hills, IL (700 N Milwaukee Ave)*** was a *Chuck E. Cheese's* that opened on April 8, 2004 with the Phase 3 remodel and Studio C Beta and closed on June 18, 2020 with the [CEC 2.0 Remodel Program].
 This location was known for being the last Phase 3 location in Illinois.
 It was located in the Hawthorn Hills Square Shopping Center.

 ## History

 700 N Milwaukee Ave opened on April 8, 2004 with the Phase 3 remodel and a Studio C Beta stage.
 For most of the location's life, barely anything would be changed.
 A few things would occur, however, that being the removal of the dim lighting and a few of the posters, and Chuck's attire being changed to his Avenger attire.
 At some point after the introduction of Rockstar Chuck, the bot's cap would be removed and his Avenger shorts would be replaced with the Rockstar pants.
 Though his Avenger shirt would be kept.
 In September 2019, the location would receive its first and only remodel.
-That being the {{< wiki-link "CEC 2.0 Remodel Program" >}}, which resulted in the Studio C Beta stage being removed.
+That being the [CEC 2.0 Remodel Program], which resulted in the Studio C Beta stage being removed.
 The fate of the bot remains unknown.
 After the remodel, the store would remain open for a few more months until June 2020, where the store would permanently close due to the COVID-19 pandemic.

 ### Post-Closure